 Alabama DD Network

-The Alabama Developmental Disabilities Network (DD Network) has been serving the State of Alabama for over 20 years and are pleased to announce an enhanced collaboration.
+The Alabama Developmental Disabilities Network (DD Network) has been serving the State of Alabama for over 20 years.
 Our goal is to bring you the latest knowledge and resources to those who can put it to the best use, including self-advocates, families, service providers, and policymakers.
 The DD Network is made up of the DD Council, ADAP, and UCEDD.
-These three Programs are explained in greater detail at the end of this newsletter.
-We will be sharing this and other communication on our websites and through emails.

-At this time, we wanted to share important information concerning the latest health crisis.
-Below are trusted sites that you can rely on to provide you with the correct procedures to follow during COVID-19 preparation and prevention.
+At this time, we want to continue to share important information concerning the current COVID-19 health crisis.
+Below are trusted sites that you can rely on to provide you with the correct information and procedures to follow.

 COVID-19 Updates from the Administration for Community Living:

 The volume of information is growing, and here is key information made easier for you to find.
 There are also several FAQs and other new resources, especially the one for the aging and disability networks.
 You will find program-specific guidance as it’s available, as well as links to information specifically applicable to the disability networks.
 A few key areas are:

 - Updates from Centers for Disease Control and Prevention (CDC)

 English, spanish and Chinese versions are also available.